 National parks and historic sites

 A Senior Pass is a great way for people over 65 years old to gain free lifetime admission to more than 400 national parks and historic sites.
 For a one-time charge of $10, a pass can be purchased at all participating sites.
 You can also purchase one online for $20.
 But, as they say in infomercials: Act now!
 The U.S. Congress is reviewing these programs, so expect prices to change in the near future.
 Not sure which one to hit first?
-Make sure you know the 15 habits that are aging your brain.
+Get inspired with these gorgeous national park photos.

 Historic Hotels of America discounts

-While you’re tooling around the country do not overlook Historic Hotels of America.
-These unique places to stay, including the Don CeSar Beach Resort in St. Petersberg, Florida, The Peabody Memphis, and the InterContinental Mark Hopkins Hotel in San Francisco, will give you a glimpse into our country’s past in ways that cookie-cutter chain hotels and motels simply cannot provide.
+While you’re tooling around the country, do not overlook Historic Hotels of America.
+These unique places to stay, including the Don CeSar Beach Resort in St. Petersburg, Florida, The Peabody Memphis, and the InterContinental Mark Hopkins Hotel in San Francisco, will give you a glimpse into our country’s past in ways that cookie-cutter chain hotels and motels simply cannot provide.
 AARP members can expect a 10-percent discount by showing their membership cards at check-in.
 Travel to their website and let the planning begin.
-These are the body parts that show the first signs of aging.
+To help get you started, these are the most historic hotels in America.

 New York City discounts

 Speaking of travel, sometimes a trip to the Big Apple can seem a bit daunting and too costly for a retiree’s pocketbook.
 Well, think again, there are some surprising discounts that will enable you to zip around the five boroughs for much less money than you might imagine.
-To ride the city’s subways and buses, seniors, 65 years old and older, can show a government-issued photo ID and pay only $1.35 for a round-trip fare.
+To ride the city’s subways and buses, seniors, 65 years old and older, can show a government-issued photo ID and get a 50 percent discount on travel fare.
 You can buy reduced fare Metro Cards at subway tollbooths or just drop in the exact change when you enter a bus.
-Getting into the city from the area’s airports can be expensive, so consider transportation such as the Newark Airport Express, where seniors pay only $8 one-way.
+Getting into the city from the area’s airports can be expensive, so consider transportation such as the Newark Airport Express, where seniors pay only $8.50 one-way.
 For a list of other senior discounts in New York City, go to seniordiscountlist.org.
-Check out some more free things online everyone should take advantage of.
+Use those discounts to discover the NYC hidden gems most locals don’t know about.

 Chances are, no matter where you are, there’s a Walgreens just around the corner.
 So mark your calendars, during the first Tuesday of each month when 20 percent discounts are offered to all Walgreens Balance Rewards card holders who are 55 years old and older.
 Go to walgreens.com for all the info.

 Fast food restaurants including Wendy’s, KFC, and Taco Bell offer tasty discounts for seniors.
 For a complete list, check out wisebread.com.
-These are the 12 anti-aging foods that will add years to your life.
+Also, don’t miss the 15 ways to get free food at your favorite restaurants.

 Free tax filing

 Let’s say you still have taxable income before and after all these savings and you need help in filling out and filing your tax forms.
 The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $54,000 or less.
 To learn more go to irs.gov.
-Prevent those senior moments from plaguing your retirement years with these 20 habits that help keep your brain sharp.
+For more freebies, here are 17 legit ways to get free money from the government.